Blog

 Composition and Mechanism of Action

 Idelvion is made up of a genetically fused recombinant coagulation factor IX and recombinant albumin.
-This fusion extends the length of time it lasts in the body, which means it stays longer and can be given less frequently than other factor products.
+This fusion extends the time it lasts in the body, which means it stays longer and can be given less frequently than other factor products.

-In terms of its mechanism of action, the active substance, albutrepenonacog alfa, in Idelvion works the same way as a human coagulation factor and helps the blood to clot more efficiently.
-It replaces the missing factor IX, thus giving temporary control of bleeding in hemophilia B patients.
+In terms of its mechanism of action, the drug’s active substance, albutrepenonacog alfa, works the same way as a human coagulation factor and helps the blood clot more efficiently.

-Idelvion: Dosage Forms and Strengths
+Dosage Forms and Strengths

 • 250 international units (IU)